vickypathak123/Android-Ads-Helper/README.md

  *
  * @param fContext this is a reference to your activity context
- * @param onAdLoaded callback after ad successfully loaded */
+ * @param onAdLoaded callback after ad successfully loaded
+ * @param isNeedToShow check if Subscribe is done then ads will not show
+ * @param remoteConfig check remote Config parameters is if true ads will show else false ads will not show */
 InterstitialAdHelper.loadAd(
     fContext = mActivity,
+   isNeedToShow,
+   remoteConfig,
     onAdLoaded = {

     }